28.11.2025

 The advantages of deposits compared to other investment methods are clear:

-• opening a deposit requires no additional knowledge, significant effort, or hiring consultants;
+• opening a deposit requires no additional knowledge, significant effort, or hiring brokers or consultants;

 • the income amount is clearly defined, and the receipt of interest and return of the principal are guaranteed;